 Pte Cecil Goodsell (1895 – 1916)

-At the time of enlisting Cecil was living near Dartford in Southfleet and presumably working on a farm in the area.
-On 22 November 1915, he visited the recruiting office in St. Swithin’s Lane, London and joined the 19th (Reserve) Battalion, King’s Royal Rifle Corps.
-At the time he was recorded in an Army medical as being 5’ 7” in height, weighing 128lbs, with good physical development, passed fit for service and sent for training in Andover.
+On 22 November 1915, Cecil lived near Dartford in Southfleet and presumably worked on a local farm when he enlisted at the recruiting office in St. Swithin’s Lane, London.
+He joined the 19th (Reserve) Battalion, King’s Royal Rifle Corps and was recorded in a medical examination as being 5’ 7” in height, weighing 128lbs, with good physical development.
+The Army passed Cecil fit for service and sent him for training in Andover.

 Cecil’s name was added to the Platt War Memorial in 2016.